 Cover: Dawn Cooper

-If I didn’t already know (which I do because I have read The Skylarks’ War) I would have identified Hilary McKay as a truly fine writer within the first page or two of reading this book.
+If I didn’t already know (which I do because I have read The Skylarks’ War) I would have identified Hilary McKay as a truly fine writer within the first pages of reading this book.

 At grammar school, fifty-odd years ago, our English teacher Bernard D***** (commonly referred to as ‘Nard’) taught us many rules for writing English prose, amongst which were: Never start a sentence with ‘And’, ‘But’ or ‘Because’ and Never use brackets; for parenthesis use enclosing commas.
 An inveterate rebel against such constraints, I have always taken delight in the likes of William Blake (‘And did those feet, in ancient times . . .’).
 And I now have the example of the breathtaking writing of Hilary McKay (who strews her opening pages of text with brackets like sprinkles on a trifle ) to add to my conviction.
 She seems to respect only one rule of writing (to me, the only correct one), that the language used should communicate effectively.
 And that she achieves superbly.